Event

 For complete eligibility requirements, please visit the Election Authority’s website.
 You do not need a voting card to vote by mail or in person, but please bring yours if you have one.
 Additionally, if you are not registered in the Electoral Register (röstlängden) you may still vote as long as you meet the eligibility requirements outlined by the election authority.

 Visa applications are processed through the Swedish Migration Agency (Migrationsverket).
-The Consulate in Minneapolis does not conduct visa interviews or collect biometric data; this must done at the Embassy in Washington or the Consulate General in New York.
+The Consulate in Minneapolis does not conduct visa interviews or collect biometric data; this must done at the Embassy in Washington DC.

 Learn more about visas and moving to Sweden (in English).